Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Invoke-AzOracleDatabaseSwitchoverAutonomousDatabase.md

 ```

 Switchover an Autonomous Database resource.
-For more information, execute `Get-Help Invoke-AzOracleDatabaseSwitchoverAutonomousDatabase`
+For more information, execute `Get-Help Invoke-AzOracleDatabaseSwitchoverAutonomousDatabase`.

 ## PARAMETERS